 This growing industry of tech support and IT has had it’s ups and downs in recent years.
 It is developing at an alarming speed because of technology expansion and the ever-changing market.
-While on the other hand, users have a guarded relationship with the business of tech support.
+While on the other hand, users have a guarded relationship with the business of technical support.
 Scams are popping up more often and more discreetly, siphoning money from unsuspecting consumers.
-Because of this volatility, acquiring banks view this industry as high risk making merchant accounts for tech support much harder to come by.
+Because of this volatility, accepting banks view this industry as high risk making payment processing for technical support much harder to come by.
 So how are merchant accounts for technical support business and entrepreneurs supposed to survive?

 Tech Support Industry Overview

 The global tech support industry is forecasted to grow at a Compound Annual Growth Rate (CAGR) of 11%.
 Over 75% of that market share was contributed by the U.S. The capability is there for great things and growth as the world continues to develop technologically.

 An already well-established industry in the United States, tech support is essential to continue technological growth and competency.
 Along with that, employment rates for technical support are projected to grow over 13% through to 2026.
 That rate is faster than the average throughout all occupations.
 With that increase in demand over 557,000 jobs are expected to open up.

 Merchants going into this industry will have demand for their services almost immediately.
 People always are seeking help with their devices from simple fixes to recurring maintenance.
 Depending on how you structure your business, there are a few paths that you can go down.
 Working in B2B tech support has its perks and drawbacks, as well as using subscription payment processing vs. straight-sale tactics.